bladeski/growth-journal/README.md

 - **Unit test coverage:** The CI run uploads coverage to Codecov.
 You can view the project coverage and per-PR coverage diffs at the Codecov dashboard linked in the badge above.
 Locally run `npm run test:unit:ci` and open `coverage/lcov-report/index.html` to inspect a local HTML report.

+Note: if this repository is private or your Codecov account requires an upload token, add a `CODECOV_TOKEN` secret to the repository (Settings → Secrets → Actions) so the `codecov` action can upload coverage.

 - **Playwright HTML report & traces:** The Playwright HTML report is published to GitHub Pages at `/playwright-report/` after a successful E2E CI run (badge above points there).
 You can also download Playwright trace `.zip` artifacts from any Actions run and view them locally with `npx playwright show-trace path/to/trace.zip`.

 ## Contributing